Only 1.2 Percent of People Got a Perfect Score on This Photographic Memory Test—See If You Can

 In June 2019, Lenstore surveyed 2000 UK adults who played the game.
 They discovered that six out of 10 was the most common score, with only 1.2 percent of participants getting all 10 questions correct.
 Seventy-one percent of the participants that received a perfect score were female, and 92 percent of those who scored 10 out of 10 do regular brain exercises.

-Young people scored the best, with 66 percent of the perfect scores landing in the 18- to 34-year-old demographic, and 83 percent of perfect scores coming from people who have an artistic hobby and/or play video games at least once a week.
+Sixty-six percent of the perfect scores landed in the 18- to 34-year-old demographic, and 83 percent of perfect scores came from people who have an artistic hobby and/or play video games at least once a week.

 Those who want to work on their photographic memory skills can take the test multiple times; each time it includes a mix of familiar and new images.
 Once you know what to look for, the game becomes less frustrating.
 And then you can apply those skills to the real world.